D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ```

-The raminign options do not apply:
+The remainin options do not apply:

 `--os-disk-encryption-set`: set a new VM to use a customer-managed encryption key.

 ---